CWang-CN/Dataset/README.md

 # Readme

-This dataset package contains the research data used in some publications comprising the Ph.D thesis titled EVOLUTIONARY REQUIREMENTS ELICITATION AND ANALYSIS BASED ON CROWDSOURCED USER FEEDBACK: AN APPROACH AND TOOL SUPPORT.
+This dataset package contains the research data used in some publications comprising Chapter 4: Reseach Results in the Ph.D thesis titled EVOLUTIONARY REQUIREMENTS ELICITATION AND ANALYSIS BASED ON CROWDSOURCED USER FEEDBACK: AN APPROACH AND TOOL SUPPORT.

 The Excel files record the collected app reviews and/or relese note collected from app repositories, as well as the manual annotations.